 Physical therapist (PT) professional education refers to the didactic and clinical education that prepares graduates for entry into practice of physical therapy.
-(Education for the advancement of practicing physical therapists is termed post-professional).
-All PTs must receive a graduate degree from an accredited physical therapist program before taking the national licensure examination that allows them to practice.
+Education for the advancement of practicing physical therapists is termed post-professional.

 Mission of Physical Therapist Professional Education

 The mission of PT professional education is to graduate knowledgeable, service-oriented, self-assured, adaptable, reflective practitioners who, by virtue of critical and integrative thinking, lifelong learning, and ethical values, render independent judgments concerning patient/client needs that are supported by evidence; promote the health of the patient or client; and enhance the professional, contextual, and collaborative foundations for practice.
 These practitioners contribute to society and the profession through practice, teaching, administration, and the discovery and application of new knowledge about physical therapy experiences of sufficient excellence and breadth to allow the acquisition and application of essential knowledge, skills, and behaviors as applied to the practice of physical therapy.
 Learning experiences are provided under the guidance and supervision of competent faculty, in both the classroom and the clinic.